-Yes, there is much to be seen here.
-Thankfully, our feature contributor, Debi Lander from ByLanderSea, offers us tips how to plan an amazing baby boomer adventure road tripping through the Lowcountry.
+Yes, there is much to be seen on a lowcountry road trip from Savannah to Charleston.
+Thankfully, our featured contributor, Debi Lander from ByLanderSea, offers us tips on how to make the most of this amazing baby boomer adventure.

 Imagine brick townhouses and grand homes where wraparound front porches offer rocking chairs, the perfect place to sip sweet tea.
 If you can rouse yourself from such bliss, shrimp boats and ferries, steeples, spires, gardens and gates beckon.
 The smell of salty air, a sweaty brow, and pungent barbecue pass your nose.